-Before we get into some of the top 2022 PR trends to watch, let's take a step back and talk about why it matters.
+Before we get into some of the top 2023 PR tactics and trendsto watch, let's take a step back and talk about why it matters.

 The world of public relations is ever-evolving.
 Knowing what's going on in the industry can help you craft flawless strategies and deliver outstanding outcomes for your clients.

-The most important 2022 PR trends to know if you want to be successful growing and scaling your agency while working with your dream clients.
+The most important 2023 PR trendsto know if you want to be successful in growing and scaling your agency while working with your dream clients.

 When it came to keeping track of media connections, PR pros were able to make do with a simple Excel spreadsheet.
 Those times are long gone.
 There are simply too many facts, influencing elements, and dependencies to keep track of as a relationship progresses.